-Alopecia / hair fall refers to loss of hair.
 Hairfall may be in small patches or in severe cases larger patches may also be seen.
-Scalp is almost always involved but loss of hair may be seen from other body parts also.
+The scalp is almost always involved but the loss of hair may be seen from other body parts also.

 Male-pattern baldness is the most common type of hair loss, affecting around half of all men by the age of 50.